-Before you set up SAML v2.0 in AM, you should:
+Before you set up SAML 2.0 in Identity Cloud, you should:

 Know which providers will participate in circles of trust.

-Know how AM installations act as identity providers or service providers.
+Know how tenants act as IDPs or SPs.

 Define how to map shared user attributes in identity information exchanged with other participants in a circle of trust.
-Local user profile attribute names should map to user profile attribute names at other providers.
+Identity Cloud user profile attribute names should map to user profile attribute names at other providers.

-For example, if you exchange user identifiers with your partners, and you call it
+For example, if you exchange user identifiers with a partner, and your Identity Cloud attribute is